Introduction: How to Write a Love Note

 Love notes are sweet, short, and very personal, as they're written especially for that one person you like best.
 Write clearly, concisely, and mean every word you say.
 It's up to you what you want to write: one person writes one thing, while the other writes something else entirely.
 Regardless of what you write, make sure that it suits your personality, that you mean it, and that you have fun writing it!

 Note: Love notes are about showing vulnerability.
-I am not a very good artist, so adding a hand-drawn illustration only makes it more special to your reader.
+I am not a very good artist, so adding a hand-drawn illustration only makes it more special and endearing to your reader.
 If you are quite a skilled artist, don't hesitate to add as many drawings as possible!

 Step 1: I Want You - What You Need